minprog/programming-1/info/20 Components.md

 Integrated into problem sets are "walkthroughs," videos via which the course's staff offer direction on where to begin and how to approach a challenge.
 You are expected to watch walkthroughs while starting with your problem sets.

+## Sections

+Lectures are supplemented by weekly, 60-minute sections led by the teaching fellows.
+Sections provide you with opportunities to explore the course’s material in a more intimate environment, with only your teaching fellow and a group of classmates present, as well as to dive into hands-on activities.

 ## Office Hours

 Office hours are opportunities for assistance with problem sets alongside the